KID-22/LLM-IR-Bias-Fairness-Survey/README.md

 # Survey: LLM-IR-Bias-Fairness
 This is the collection of papers related to bias and fairness in IR with LLMs.
 These papers are organized according to our survey paper **Unifying Bias and Unfairness in Information Retrieval: A Survey of Challenges and Opportunities with Large Language Models** [[PDF]](https://arxiv.org/abs/2404.11457).

-**🌟 News!🌟** We will provide a **Lecture-Style Tutorial at KDD 2024** about "Bias and Unfairness in Information Retrieval Systems: New Challenges in the LLM Era!"
+**🌟 News!🌟** We will provide a **Lecture-Style Tutorial at KDD 2024** about "Bias and Unfairness in Information Retrieval Systems: New Challenges in the LLM Era"!
 For more details, please check it [here](https://llm-ir-bias-fairness.github.io/).
 This survey paper will be published with this tutorial as part of KDD 2024 proceedings.

 Please feel free to contact us if you have any questions or suggestions!